mattbis/writing-guis-properly.observations.todo/README.md

 ### CONCEPTS

-1) - Point1 is simple **MOST PEOPLE ARE POOR** they do not have the latest and greatest - in fact they are likely 2-6 years behind hardware wise...
+1) - Point1 is simple **MOST PEOPLE ARE POOR** they do not have the latest and greatest - in fact they are likely 2-8 years behind hardware wise...
+   - Point2 is always offer a non-gui option from a `manifest`

 #### RUNTIME MODES